Eleanor Phipps Price, President

 Kathleen Lewis, Director

 Kathleen Lewis has been involved in every sector of the non-profit community for over 30 years.
-As a board member, she has chaired numerous advancement committees, fundraisers, been an officer and served on campaign committees for numerous institutions including Portland Art Museum, Portland Opera, Portland Institute for Contemporary Art, Oregon Ballet Theater, Pacific Northwest College of Art, Cascade Aids Project and Randall Children’s Hospital.
+As a board member, she has chaired and been in leadership of fundraising efforts and campaigns for numerous institutions including Portland Art Museum, Portland Opera, Portland Institute for Contemporary Art, Oregon Ballet Theater, Pacific Northwest College of Art, Cascade Aids Project, and Randall Children’s Hospital.
+Kathleen has been involved with wildlife rehabilitation and advocacy, working on federal and state wildlife management policy, and to successfully pass legislation to stop the trafficking of parts and products of imperiled wildlife in Oregon.
+Kathleen is a former retailer who co-owned, operated and sold a high-end luxury home furnishings business.